Do you want to add muscle and gain power? Look no further than creatine.

 Depending on your level of tolerance for other ingredients in your supplements, you’ll have to choose whether the flavored or unflavored versions are right for you.

 While the protein does come with a scoop, MyProtein encourages you to use a scale to measure out your daily supplement servings, as scoops are not particularly accurate.
-This is an issue shared among all powder-form supplements, so if you’re serious about accuracy, definitely invest in a micro-scale.

 As the name suggests, the creatine supplement manufactured by Naked Supplements has only one ingredient, and that’s creatine monohydrate.